Norway women's national volleyball team

-The Norway women's national volleyball team represents Norway in international women's volleyball competitions and friendly matches and it is ruled and managed by the Norwegian Volleyball Federation That is an affiliate of Federation of International Volleyball FIVB and also a part of European Volleyball Confederation CEV.
+The Norway women's national volleyball team represents Norway in international women's volleyball competitions and friendly matches and it is ruled and managed by the Norwegian Volleyball Federation.
+Federation is a member of Federation of International Volleyball or FIVB and also a part of European Volleyball Confederation or CEV.

-However Norway Does not made any international appearances until nowadays.
+However Norway has not made any international appearances in major competitions so far.

-They often participate in European Qualifications Tournament, also since Norway follow the NEVZA volleyball body for northern European countries, they play often exhibition matches against these body members teams.
+They often participate in European Qualifications Tournament, also since Norway follow the NEVZA volleyball body for northern European countries, they play exhibition matches against these body members teams.